 The use of tape recorders in classrooms requires the instructor's permission.
-If a tape recorder is required as a result of a disability, the student should call the Disabled Student Program and Services at Yuba College at (530) 741-6758 or Clear Lake Campus at (707) 995-7910.
+If a tape recorder is required as a result of a disability, the student should call the Disabled Student Program and Services at Yuba College at (530) 741-6758.